Report: Men ran from hospital after bringing shooting victim to ER

 A story in The Calhoun Times said, “Detectives are also searching for the vehicle the victim was last seen in, a 2019 gray Kia Rio with Georgia license plate number CNU 6001.”

-Anyone with information relating to this incident is asked to contact Detective Charles Williams with the Dalton Police Department at (706) 278-9085, ext.
-280.
+Anyone with information relating to this incident is asked to contact Detective Charles Williams with the Dalton Police Department at (706) 278-9085, extension 280.

 Commented